Chart Color Schemes

 Health performance in West Wyalong is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 The most common medical conditions are arthritis (11.9%) and asthma (8.1%).
-A total of 65.2% report having no medical ailments, slightly higher than the Rest of NSW average of 62.4%.
-The area has a higher proportion of residents aged 65 and over at 23.9% (1,307 people).
+While 65.2% of residents declare themselves completely clear of medical ailments, this is higher than the Rest of NSW's figure of 62.4%.
+The area has 23.9% (~1,307 people) of residents aged 65 and over, performing better in health metrics compared to the general population.

 Frequently Asked Questions - Health